lakshmipadmaja/ECHOES/README.md

-# 🌌 ECHOES — Your Life, Reconstructed
+# 🌌 ECHOES — Your Life, in Receipts

 > **From scattered moments to one connected story.**